 About Breakthrough Silicon Valley

-Breakthrough Silicon Valley launches talented but underserved middle school students on the path to college, while at the same time inspiring high school and college students to become educators.
-While ambitious in our goals, BTSV works: a stunning 99% of BTSV graduates are accepted into four-year colleges and 74% of BTSV Teaching Fellows are inspired to pursue a career in education as a result of their summer experience.
+Starting in middle school, Breakthrough Silicon Valley launches talented students who have been historically excluded from higher education on the path to college, and inspires high school and college students to become the next generation of leaders, advocates, and educators.
+While ambitious in our goals, BTSV works: a stunning 99% of BTSV graduates attend college immediately after high school, and 78% of BTSV Teaching Fellows are inspired to pursue a career related to education as a result of their BTSV experience.

-BTSV’s tuition-free program provides year-round out of school time academic support, advising, and advocacy for a diverse group of talented students, most of whom come from under-resourced communities and are first in their family to go to college.
-Through our students-teaching-students model, BTSV also provides a consummate professional development experience in education by providing talented high school and college students the opportunity to design and teach classes under the direction of seasoned education professionals.
+BTSV’s tuition-free program provides year-round out-of-school time academic support, counseling, and advocacy for a diverse group of talented students, most of whom come from under-resourced communities and will be the first generation in their family to go to college.
+Through our students-teaching-students model, BTSV also provides a consummate professional development experience providing talented high school and college students the opportunity to understand the K-12 system and the drivers of educational inequities, and to design and teach classes under the direction of seasoned educators.

 Located in San Jose, California, Breakthrough Silicon Valley is an affiliate of The Breakthrough Collaborative, a leading national service organization that acts as the national voice for 24 Breakthrough sites across the country.

-The College Access Program Manager leads the implementation of programs for BTSV’s 9th and 10th grade students to ensure they are prepared for academic success in college.
-You’ll work closely with students and families as they navigate the high school years and hold students to high academic and community standards.
-The College Access Program Manager reports to the Senior Director of Programs & Instruction.
+The College Advising Manager is the college access expert on BTSV’s team and leads the implementation of programs for BTSV’s 11th and 12th-grade students.
+You’ll work closely with students and families as they navigate the final high school years, ensure they are prepared for the college application and enrollment process, and hold students to high academic and community standards.
+The College Advising Manager reports to the Director of College Access and Success (DCAS).

 What background and skills do you have?:

-At least three to five years of experience at a youth development or educational organization, particularly one focused on college access for first-generation students and students of color
+At least three to five years of academic advising and/or college counseling experience, particularly at a school or organization focused on college access for aspiring first-generation college students and/or students of color.

 Comfort with public speaking and the ability to deliver workshops and engage with families.
 Bilingual (Spanish or Vietnamese) speaking skills are highly desirable but not required.

-Experience with data collection and analysis, student assessment, and program evaluation
+Comfort with data collection and analysis, student assessment, and program evaluation.

 We know that many strong candidates will not have all the skills we list.
 That’s OK.
 What else do you bring to the table?
 Please tell us!